enthdegree/efbpad/README.md

   <img alt="Detail" src="./images/efbpad_2.jpeg" width="45%">
 </p>

+This is completely untested works-for-me-ware.
+Although this doesn't touch any non-user directories, you could still brick your device if you don't know what you're doing so be careful.

 ## Build and Install

  - On the Kobo, install kfmon and nickelmenu if you haven't already.